-Bridgetown’s primary template language is Liquid, due to historical reasons (its heritage coming from Jekyll) and well as Liquid’s simple syntax and safe execution context making it ideal for designer-led template creation.
+Bridgetown’s default configured template language is Liquid.
+Liquid’s simple syntax and safe execution context make it ideal for designer-led template creation.

 Liquid is a great way to start out if you’re not that familiar with Ruby, because it feels more akin to template engines like Mustache, Jinja, Nunjucks, Twig, and so forth.
 Simple tags and filters, along with loops and conditional statements, let you construct templates quickly and easily.

 But if you need more power (especially when writing components) or you’re already familiar with Ruby and engines such as ERB, then the cognitive overhead to learn and stick with Liquid can actually become a hindrance.
 In addition, it’s an important goal for Bridgetown to integrate well with a development workflow which already incorporates the Ruby on Rails framework.
 Or perhaps you’re looking to switch from Middleman which uses ERB by default.

 In any case, the ability to “pick your flavor” of template engines on a site-by-site or file-by-file basis is one of Bridgetown’s core strengths as a web framework.

 Per-file Engine Configuration #